-Once the weld has been developed using suitable low hydrogen welding procedure it is also required to take care of the residual stresses.
-A stresses being developed in the weld metal as well as heat affected zone primarily due to the differential thermal expansion and contraction caused by localized heating along the weld centre line or the weld metal.
-A metal near the weld centre line which is subjected to the faster heating and the cooling leads to the expansion and contraction.
+will increase the high temperature retention period and that high temperature retention period will help in increasing the escaping of the hydrogen present in the weld as well as heat affected zone.
+So the release of the hydrogen from the weld metal as well as heat affected zone will also can be reduced.
+Once the weld has been developed using suitable low hydrogen welding procedure, it is also required to take care of the residual stresses.
+Stresses being developed in the weld metal as well as heat affected zone primarily due differential thermal expansion and contraction caused by localized heating along the weld centre line or the metal near the weld centre line which is subjected to the faster heating and the cooling leads to the expansion and contraction.
+But at the end of the welding some thermal strain is left.

-But at the end of the welding some thermal strain is left locked in the weldment and that is leads to the development of the residual stress.
+locked in the weldment and that leads to the development of the residual stress.
 These must be taken care of, these must be reduced or eliminated and for that purpose we need to perform the stress relieving treatment.
-A stress relieving heat treatment involves the heating of the entire immediately after the welding just after the welding in the furnace weld joint is kept at suitable temperature.
+Stress relieving heat treatment involves the heating of the entire immediately after the welding. just after the welding in the furnace weld joint. is kept at suitable temperature.